 Group performance experience in which the members of each applied instructor's studio gather for performance, instruction and discussion.
+Students are expected to minister in the music program of a local church organization.
+No Hours.

 Individual instruction on an instrument.
 Master class and jury required.
 One Hour.